Are you waking up exhausted and under the cranky glare of your partner? If so, and there’s no easy way to say this, you are probably snoring.

 - Nasal strips: a go-to for anyone who wants to stop snoring, these little strips are applied to the outside of your nose and gently widen your nasal passages, so air can better make its way around those swollen blood vessels.

-- Humidifier: adding a little moisture to the air can calm irritation that is caused by inhaling dry air, and your snoring may calm right down.
+- Humidifier: adding a little moisture to the air can calm irritation caused by inhaling dry air, and your snoring may settle right down.

-- Stay hydrated: good hydration can thin mucus and curb your appetite.
+- Stay hydrated: proper hydration can thin mucus and curb your appetite.

 - Eat fruit: pregnant women should always focus on healthy foods, but certain fruits, such as pineapple, bananas, and oranges, can increase natural melatonin production.